AnnXu000/Image_Caption_Generation/README.md

 Table 10 is comparing the results between images with the longest reference captions and shortest captions on average in the test set.
 For the image with the longest reference captions, although the 1-gram BLEU score for LSTM is slightly lower than that for RNN, the other three type of cumulative BLEU scores, from 2-gram to 4-gram, are all higher.
 And for the image with the shortest one, all of the BLEU scores when using LSTM to train the decoder are higher than using RNN.
 However, if we compare the generated captions in a human perspective, it is obvious that all of them are misdescribing the corresponding images at the same point thus do not show much difference for people.
+Table 11 is showing three randomly chosen samples, giving clues that the performance of LSTM and RNN are unstable and not always giving similar scores.

 We compare the loss of LSTM decoder and RNN decoder, during the training epoch on the training set and after finish training on the test set, as well as the cumulative BLEU scores on the generated captions, on average and on both the longest and the shortest reference captions.
 In conclusion, the difference between Loss and BLEU score in overall may indicate that LSTM may have a better performance than RNN.
 But with human perception, it is hard to judge which is better.
 And the LSTM does not show its advantages in dealing with long captions.
 However, this insight may not obvious and convincing enough in this case as the training set, length of the captions and training epochs seem quite constrained.